 A Proud Display

 As we drove out of Nampula, paved roads quickly gave way to bumpy dirt paths.
-Stark rounded mountains rose quickly from the Mozambiquan countryside and made me wonder about the geological history, but I was here to see the SCIP program (Strengthening Communities in Partnership) so geology would have to wait.
+Stark rounded mountains rose quickly from the Mozambiquan countryside and made me wonder about the geological history, but I was here to see the Strengthening Communities through Integrated Programming project, or SCIP, so geology would have to wait.
 The farther we reached on the two hour trip, the harder it was to see obvious signs of economic activity.
 I had read that Mozambique was one of the poorer countries in the world and here—in the rural countrside—was the evidence.